 Summer Squash & Herb Frittata

-Combine your favourite summer vegetables with fresh herbs and creamy goat cheese for this super simple Summer Squash & Herb Frittata.
+Combine your favourite summer vegetables with fresh herbs and creamy goat cheese for this super simple summer squash and herb Frittata.

 I think a frittata is a simple cooking skill that everyone should master; they are inexpensive, quick-cooking and incredibly versatile making them a great breakfast, lunch or dinner whenever you are in a pinch.
-By simply combining eggs with vegetables, herbs, meats, cheese or potatoes you can create a culinary masterpiece with very little effort, and a well-balanced meal with lots of protein, carbohydrates and healthy fats.
+By simply combining eggs with vegetables, herbs, meats, cheese or potatoes you can create a culinary masterpiece with very little effort, and a well-balanced meal with lots of protein, carbohydrates and healthy fats, and, if you ask me, this summer squash and herb frittata is a delicious way to do it!

 If you’ve never made one, a frittata is an Italian egg-based dish, similar to an omelette or crustless quiche, and although they might seem difficult to prepare, they are actually incredibly simple to make.
 You don’t need to be an expert in the kitchen because just a few basic tips can help you create a perfect frittata every time: